Staff profile

 About

-I was appointed as Research Professor in Journalism in the School of Humanities and Journalism in September 2020.
+I was appointed as a Research Professor in Journalism in the School of Humanities and Journalism in September 2020.
 Before that, I was Senior Lecturer in Journalism and Political Communication at the University of Sheffield.
-My role at Derby is mainly concerned with research, both supporting research within the School and wider University and maintaining my own research areas and interests.
+My role at Derby is mainly concerned with research, both supporting research within the School and wider University as well as maintaining my own research areas and interests.

-Broadly, my research centres around the intersection of politics, media and democratic engagement, with a particular current focus on journalism ethics.
+Broadly, my research centres around the intersection of politics, media and democratic engagement, with a particular current focus on media freedom, audiences and media ethics.
 My work has been published widely and I have won over £685k in competitive grant funding.
-I am currently the Principal Investigator on the AHRC-funded 'Defining Freedom of the Press' research project.
+I was the Principal Investigator on the AHRC-funded 'Defining Freedom of the Press' research project.

 Professional interests

 My work spans political communication, media history and journalism studies.
-I am particularly interested in exploring historical and contemporary debates concerning democratic rights and their praxis, specifically those contestations around media freedom, free speech and censorship.
+I am particularly interested in exploring historical and contemporary debates concerning democratic rights and their praxis, specifically those contestations around media freedom, free of expression and censorship.

 I hold editorial board membership of the journals Media History; Journal of Applied Journalism and Media Studies; and Ethical Space: The International Journal of Communication Ethics.
 I am a regular reviewer for leading media and communication journals including the European Journal of Communication; International Journal of Press Politics; Journalism Studies; Digital Journalism; Journalism Practice; Media History; Journal of Media and Communication Studies; Journal of Applied Media Studies; Historical Research; Digital Journalism; Cambridge Journal of Education; International Journal of Media & Cultural Politics.